-Editor’s note: At sundown on August 31, Muslims all over the world will celebrate one of the principal festivals, Eid al-Adha.
-Earlier in June, Muslims celebrated Eid al-Fitr.
-Ken Chitwood, Ph.D. candidate studying global Islam, explains the two Islamic festivals.
+Editor’s note: At sundown on June 28, Muslims all over the world celebrated one of the principal festivals, Eid al-Adha.
+Earlier in April, Muslims celebrated Eid al-Fitr.
+Scholar Ken Chitwood explains the two Islamic festivals.

 Eid literally means a “festival” or “feast” in Arabic.
 It is celebrated twice a year as Eid al-Adha, (pronounced eed al-Ahd-huh) and Eid al-Fitr.

 2. Why is it celebrated twice a year?

 The two Eids recognize, celebrate and recall two distinct events that are significant to the story of the Islamic faith.

 Eid al-Fitr means “the feast of breaking the fast.”
 The fast, in this instance, is that of Ramadan, which recalls the revealing of the Quran to Prophet Muhammad.

 Eid celebrations can last up to three days.
 In many countries with large Muslim populations, it is a national holiday.
 Schools, offices and businesses are closed so family, friends and neighbors can enjoy the celebrations together.
 Saudi Arabia has announced a 16-day holiday this year for Eid.
 In Turkey and in places that were once part of the Ottoman-Turkish empire such as Bosnia and Herzegovina, Albania, Azerbaijan and the Caucasus, it is also known as the, “Lesser Bayram” (meaning “lesser festival” in Turkish).

 The other festival, Eid al-Adha, is the “feast of the sacrifice.”
 It commemorates the end of Hajj, an annual pilgrimage by millions of Muslims to the holy city of Mecca in Saudi Arabia that is obligatory once in a lifetime, but only for those with means.